 Erik turns 79.

-It's the start of August--brutal and sticky in Rio, where they're currently camped out in one of the Brotherhood's larger compounds.
+It's the start of August--brutal and sticky in Caracas, where they're currently camped out in one of the Brotherhood's larger compounds.
 Mystique is the only one present who knows the significance of the date, but when she joins him on the porch, he waves her away absently as he stares out into the trees.
 The sweat is as cleansing as it is oppressive and he finds himself welcoming the heat, the burn.

 He's tired.
 It goes beyond the humidity and the sun and the suffocating warmth.